solace-fi/solace-docs/docs/user-guides/buy-cover.md

 A guide to buying coverage.

+To learn how to obtain payout after buying coverage, please refer to [**Make a Claim**](make-a-claim).

+#### Step 0: Have existing liquidity positions with other protocols

-Before buying a policy, you will need to have deposited funds on another protocol for Solace to provide coverage for.
+- ##### Before buying a policy, you will need to have deposited funds on another protocol for Solace to detect and provide coverage for.

-After connecting your wallet, navigate to the **Buy Cover** page.
+- ##### After connecting your wallet, navigate to the **Buy Cover** page.
 There will be a 4-step form for you to navigate through.

 #### Step 1: Choose the protocol that you would like to get covered